 Any credit earned outside of the U.S., including credit earned through study abroad programs (excepting programs for which a transcript is issued by an accredited American college or university, or off-campus study programs that have been approved by the College as program providers for transfer credit), must be evaluated by the Academic Appeals Board of the College.
-Students with credit from outside the U.S. will work with Kristin Sundberg, director of transfer and international admissions, on this process.

 How your credits meet our curriculum requirements